Carbon-Penalised Portfolio Insurance Strategies in a Stochastic Factor Model with Partial Information: Optimisation problem under partial information

 implying that $\bar{f}(t),\,\bar{g}(t),\,\bar{h}(t)\in\mathcal{C}^1_{b}([0,T]).$ \end{thm} \begin{proof} The proof is provided in Appendix \ref{app:B_1}. \end{proof} Note that, in view of the relationship between $\hat{f}, \hat{g}, \hat{h}$ and $\bar{f}, \bar{g}, \bar{h}$ and the properties of the solution of the system \eqref{eq:f_hat}, \eqref{eq:g_hat}, \eqref{eq:h_hat}, we immediately get that the system \eqref{eq:bar_h}, \eqref{eq:bar_g} and \eqref{eq:bar_h} admits a unique solution in $\mathcal{C}_b^{1}([0,T])$.

-As in the full information case, the candidate optimal strategy $\bar{\bm{\theta}}^\star$ in equation \eqref{eq:candidate_control_CRRA_PARTIAL} is Markovian; the difference is that under partial information the common stochastic factor $Y$ is replaced by its filtered estimate $\Gamma$.
-We now provide sufficient conditions on model parameters that guarantee that condition (ii) of Theorem \ref{thm:verification_thm_PARTIAL_INFO} is satisfied and that $\bar{\bm{\theta}}^\star$ given by equation \eqref{eq:candidate_control_CRRA_PARTIAL} is an admissible control, according to Definition \ref{defn:F_admissible_strategies_theta}.
+\begin{remark} {The optimal strategy in equation \eqref{eq:candidate_control_CRRA_PARTIAL} id Markovian and preserves the same qualitative structure as in the full-information case, with the factor process $Y$ replaced by its filtered estimate $\Gamma$.
+However, partial information introduces an additional channel through which uncertainty affects portfolio choice.
+In particular, the intertemporal hedging component now depends on the process $\bar{P}(t)$, which captures the conditional variance of the estimation error.
+This generates an additional demand that can be interpreted as a hedge against parameter uncertainty (or learning risk), reflecting the investor’s need to account for imperfect information about expected returns.
+All components of the optimal allocation are multiplied by $\hat{\bm{\Theta}}^{-1}$.
+Hence, the carbon penalty distorts the standard risk-return trade-off, but also affects the way the investor hedges estimation risk.} \end{remark} We now provide sufficient conditions on model parameters that guarantee that condition (ii) of Theorem \ref{thm:verification_thm_PARTIAL_INFO} is satisfied and that $\bar{\bm{\theta}}^\star$ given by equation \eqref{eq:candidate_control_CRRA_PARTIAL} is an admissible control, according to Definition \ref{defn:F_admissible_strategies_theta}.
 The following Proposition is a preliminary results. \begin{prop} Let $\bar{f}(t)$ be solution of the ODE in equation \eqref{eq:bar_f} on $[0,T]$.
 Then, $\bar{f}(t)$ is strictly positive and decreasing on $[0,T]$ if $\delta\in\mathcal{P}\cap(0,1)$ and is strictly negative and increasing if $\delta\in\mathcal{P}\cap(1,+\infty)$. \end{prop} \begin{proof} The proof is provided in Appendix \ref{app:B_2}. \end{proof} Next, we will use this result to show that condition (ii) of Theorem \ref{thm:verification_thm_PARTIAL_INFO} is satisfied. \begin{prop} Assume that one of the two following conditions holds \begin{itemize} \item[(i)] $\delta\in\mathcal{P}\cap(1,+\infty)$, \item[(ii)] $\delta\in\mathcal{P}\cap(0,1)$ and

 for some $q>1$. \end{itemize} Then, for any admissible strategy $\bmtheta\in\mathcal{A}^{\mathbb{F}}$, $\{\hat V(\tau, \hat{C}_{\tau}, Y_{\tau}),\mbox{ for all }\mathbb{F}\mbox{--stopping times }\tau\le T\}$ forms a uniformly integrable family. \end{prop} \begin{proof} The proof is provided in Appendix \ref{app:B_3}. \end{proof} To close the loop, we provide sufficient conditions for admissibility of the optimal strategy. \begin{prop} Assume that one of the two following conditions holds \begin{itemize} \item[(i)] $\delta\in\mathcal{P}\cap(0,1)$ and